-TO: DBHDD Family Support Providers

-RE: COVID-19 response and Division of Developmental Disabilities Operations
+TO: DBHDD Family Support Providers FROM: Amy Riedesel, Director of Community Services DATE: March 21, 2020 RE: COVID-19 response and Division of Developmental Disabilities Operations

 DBHDD is appreciative of all the hard working you are doing on behalf of families who utilize Family Support Services.
 We are working diligently to navigate concerns and make decisions to meet needs.
 At this time, DBHDD is asking Family Support Providers to remain within their contractual budget allocations for SFY20.